jdaake/midlandCodeAcademy/07-31-18/FinalProject/README-bonus.md

 ## Bonus Goals

 ### Login Page Bonus Goals
-* Create a '2 factor authentication' input and simulates a text message to the user and has them enter it in on that Page
+* Create a '2 factor authentication' input for a simulated text message to the user that is required as part of the login process.
-  * actually generate a random 6 digit number
+  * Actually generate a random 6 digit number.
-  * display in the console to simulate 'getting a text'
+  * Display in the console to simulate 'getting a text'.
-  * Ensure that the number that was generated matches the number in the 2factor auth input.
+  * Ensure that the number that was generated matches the number in the 2 factor auth input.

 ### Library Page Bonus Goals
 * If a user is under 18 years old, don't allow them to search for `R` rated gifs.